KittyGiraudel/site/_posts/2013-12-12-countdown.md

 ## Why another countdown script?

 There are like a billion scripts for countdowns, timers and clocks made of JavaScript.
-That’s like the "hello world!" of JS scripts so why making another one?
+That’s like the “hello world!” of JS scripts so why making another one?
 Everything has been done yet!

 Well, for one it was mostly about practicing.
 Making a timer script is something quite simple yet there is often lot of room for improvements.
 It turns out to be quite a nice playground to work in.